 Andy Plummer BSc Mining Eng Role Non-Executive Director Experience Andy has over 35 years' experience in the investment banking and mining industries.
 He holds a BSc Mining Engineering from the Colorado School of Mines, USA.
 He was most recently an Executive Director of Whitehaven Coal Limited and King Island Scheelite Limited and prior to that was an Executive Director of Excel Coal Limited.
 During his tenure at both Whitehaven and Excel he was responsible for business development activities.
 He has worked in the Australian banking and finance industry since 1985 with Eureka Capital Partners, Resource Finance Corporation and Westpac.
 Prior to that, he was employed in a variety of management and technical positions with ARCO Coal, Utah International and Consolidation Coal.
-Special Chairman of the Nominations & Remuneration Committee and member of Occupational Responsibilities Health, Safety & Environment Committee Interest in Shares and Options (direct Ordinary Shares - 9,313,757 and indirect) W// 1 0 1141 5 6 B: 4 147 0 41 0000 1014 Former directorships held in Whitehaven Coal Ltd - Executive Director appointed 17 October 2008, ceased 3 May 2012 previous three years King Island Scheelite Ltd - Non-executive Director appointed 1 March 2006, ceased 24 October 2012
+Special Responsibilities Chairman of the Nominations & Remuneration Committee and member of Occupational Health, Safety & Environment Committee Interest in Shares and Options (direct and indirect) Ordinary Shares - 23,820,944 Former directorships held in previous three years Nil